 The raw data obtained during the experiment are presented in this section.
 Usually this section contains only measured information, not results from manipulation of data.
 If the results beg to be included in the same table as the raw data in the interests of space or presentation style, the raw data should be identified clearly as such.
-The units of every number should be made obvious to the reader.
+The units of every number should be obvious to the reader.

 The type of data may vary according to the experiment.
 In addition to numbers, data might include sketches, images, or photographs.
-All numerical data should be presented in a standard table, and the reader should be able to identify the measurement error/uncertainty associated with each measurement without having to guess.
-As discussed above, each table, figure, and graph in the report must have a caption or label and a number that is referenced in the written text.
+All numerical data should be presented in a standard table, and the reader should be able to identify the possible measurement error associated with each measurement without having to guess.
+Each table, figure, and graph in the report must have a caption or label and a number that is referenced in the written text.
 (For example: Table 1, Table 2, Figure 1, Figure 2, etc.) Variables tabulated or plotted should be clearly identified by a symbol or name.
-Make sure all figures have axes, and make sure all quantities have units.

 It is important to include text in this section!
-It is not acceptable to just write a section heading of "Data", give a chart, and then move on to analysis!!!
+It is not acceptable to just write a section heading of "Data", give a chart, and then move on to analysis.
 Even though it might be self-evident to you, a reader would need some sentences putting this data in context.
 For example: